MythTV/ansible/README.md

 ## Ansible Playbooks for MythTV
-These are ansible playbooks for setting up MythTV buildslaves.
+These are ansible playbooks for setting up MythTV buildworkers.
 They can also be used to install all the necessary packages if you wish to build MythTV from source.